JAM Live! Episode 22

 Hank Karr

-Hank Karr, our next performer, has being part of the Yukon music landscape for more than half a century.
+Hank has being part of the Yukon music landscape for more than half a century.

 Back in the 60’s, Hank performed in the Northern CBC Radio series “Northern Jamboree”.
 From then, and during Canada’s centennial year (1967) when he represented the Yukon at Expo in Montreal, until today, Hank Karr has been a great ambassador for the Territory.
 Hank’s love for the Yukon is reflected in his songs about the Yukon’s Gold Rush history and culture, and the natural beauty of the land.